-Bottom Line: Choline can also be taken as a supplement.
-CDP-choline and alpha-GPC seem to be the best types.
+Rich food sources of choline include beef liver, eggs, fish, nuts, cauliflower and broccoli.
+Choline can also be taken as a supplement, of which CDP-choline and alpha-GPC seem to be the best types.

-Therefore, a deficiency of either nutrient can result in an accumulation of homocysteine in the blood.
+Therefore, a deficiency of either nutrient can result in an accumulation of homocysteine in your blood.

-Elevated levels of homocysteine in the blood are associated with an increased risk of heart disease and strokes (26).
+Elevated levels of homocysteine in your blood are linked to an increased risk of heart disease and strokes (

-Bottom Line: Choline may help reduce the risk of heart disease by lowering homocysteine levels.
+Choline may help reduce your risk of heart disease by lowering homocysteine levels.
 However, the evidence is mixed.

-Therefore, it’s not surprising that choline intake has been associated with improvements in brain function.
+Therefore, it’s not surprising that choline intake is associated with improvements in brain function.

-Supplementing with 1,000 mg per day led to improved short- and long-term memory in adults aged 50–85 who had poor memory (37).
+Supplementing with 1,000 mg per day led to improved short- and long-term verbal memory in adults aged 50–85 who had poor memory (

 However, there are only a few studies on this in humans.

-One observational study of 1,210 pregnant women found choline intake had no links to mental performance in their children when they were 3 years old (44).
+One observational study of 1,210 pregnant women found that choline intake had no links to mental performance in their children at 3 years of age (

-Nevertheless, the same study found that a higher intake during the second trimester was associated with better visual memory scores in the same children at age 7 (45).
+Nevertheless, the same study determined that a higher intake during the second trimester was associated with better visual memory scores in the same children at age 7 (

-Another study gave 99 pregnant women 750 mg of choline per day from when they were 18 weeks pregnant to three months after pregnancy.
-They found no benefits for brain function or memory (46).
+In another study, 99 pregnant women took 750 mg of choline per day from 18 weeks of pregnancy to three months after pregnancy.
+They experienced no benefits for brain function or memory (

-One large observational study found that lower blood levels were associated with a higher risk of anxiety, but not depression (47).
+One large observational study linked lower blood levels to a higher risk of anxiety — but not depression (

 However, there are currently not many studies available on this.

-Choline levels have been associated with the development and treatment of certain diseases.
+Choline is associated with the development and treatment of certain diseases.

-A study of more than 56,000 people found that normal-weight women with the highest intakes had a 28% lower risk of liver disease, compared to those with the lowest intakes (51).
+A study in more than 56,000 people found that normal-weight women with the highest intakes had a 28% lower risk of liver disease, compared to those with the lowest intakes (

-The study found no association with liver disease in men or overweight women (51).
+The study showed no association with liver disease in men or overweight women (

-Another study of 664 people with non-alcoholic liver disease found that lower intakes were associated with greater disease severity (52).
+Another study in 664 people with non-alcoholic liver disease found that lower intakes were associated with greater disease severity (

-One study involving 1,508 women found that those consuming diets high in free choline were 24% less likely to get breast cancer (55).
+One study in 1,508 women found that those with diets high in free choline were 24% less likely to get breast cancer (

 However, the evidence is mixed.

-One study found that women who had higher intakes around conception had a 51% lower risk of neural tube defects, compared to women with very low intakes (61).
+One study noted that women who had higher intakes around conception had a 51% lower risk of neural tube defects, compared to women with very low intakes (

-Another observational study found that pregnant women with the lowest intakes were more than twice as likely to have babies with neural tube defects (62).
+Another observational study discovered that pregnant women with the lowest intakes were more than twice as likely to have babies with neural tube defects (

 Consuming too much choline has been associated with unpleasant and potentially harmful side effects.